arendst/Tasmota/README.md

 ## Development Road Map ##

 **For Sonoff-Tasmota_KNX:**
-- [x] Add Web Menu ( soon the next version of menu )
+- [x] Add Web Menu
 - [x] Add Feature to Receive telegrams and modify Relay Status
 - [x] Add Feature to Receive telegrams from multiple Group Addresses to modify just one relay status (useful for scenes)
 - [x] Add Feature to Send telegrams of relay status change
-- [ ] Add Feature to Send telegrams of one relay status to multiple Group Addresses (useful for scenes)
+- [x] Add Feature to Send telegrams of one relay status to multiple Group Addresses (useful for scenes)
 - [x] Add Feature to Send telegrams of button pressed
 - [x] Add Feature to receive telegrams to toggle relay status
 - [ ] Add Feature to read Temperature, Humidity from Tasmota
 - [ ] Add Feature to send Temperature, Humidity by a set interval (tasmota teleperiod)
-- [ ] Add Feature to receive command to read temperature, Humidity
+- [x] Add Feature to receive command to read temperature, Humidity
 - [ ] Add Feature to recognize Tasmota config to show the same amount of relays, buttons, etc
 - [ ] Add Feature to Save Config
 - [ ] Add Feature to Load Config
-- [ ] Add Log Info
+- [x] Add Log Info
 - [x] Complete all the language files with keys
 - [ ] Optimize code to reduce Flash and RAM